allanssematimba/Language-Automation-with-Zapier-Integration/README.md

 - Task 4: Get the last email received from Austin Belcak.
 Find a suitable gif that matches the email's intent and send it to the i-made-this channel in the dbt slack.

 - Task 5: Create a tweet saying "langchain + zapier is great".
-Draft a professional email (up to 40 words) to allansema94@gmail.com, sharing the tweet with a personalized message.
+Draft a professional email (up to 40 words) to another gmail.com, sharing the tweet with a personalized message.

 ### Project Demonstration:
 Due to the nature of the language model and the integration with Zapier, a live demo or screenshots may not be available in this repository.
 However, I am more than willing to provide a detailed walkthrough during discussions or interviews.